 Before you graduate from residential treatment, your care providers at Safe Harbor Recovery Center will work with you to develop a comprehensive continuing care plan that outlines how to make the transition back to independent living.
 Everyone’s continuing care plan is a little different, but your plan might include:

-- Intensive outpatient programs where you receive counseling multiple times per week, but return home each day
+- Partial hospitalization programs where you receive counseling multiple times per week, but return home each day

 - Sober living homes, which provide a safe place to stay while you are completing outpatient treatment